 When you finish writing your book, you inevitably face the question: self-publishing vs. traditional publishing?
-Should you go chasing agents, or upload your book to Amazon, and get on with it?
-This is a difficult question, and we hope that we’ll be able to answer it for you.
-But before going into the details of the most debated area of publishing, let me reassure you: it doesn’t have to be either this or that.
+Before going into the details of the most debated topic in the publishing industry, let me reassure you: it doesn’t have to be either this or that.

-Whatever decision you make, it won’t last a lifetime.
-Many of today’s successful authors went both ways.
-The so-called “hybrid authors” have published books both traditionally and as self-publishers.
-Sometimes the very same books!
+Whatever decision you make, it won’t last a lifetime -- many of today’s successful independent authors went both ways.
+The so-called “hybrid authors” have published books both traditionally and as self-publishers, sometimes the very same books!

 If you are here because you would like us to condemn one of these two ways, you are in the wrong place.
 We honestly believe that indie authors, indie publishers, and the big five can peacefully share the market.
 The right solution for you depends on your book, your circumstances, and your preferences.

-In this article, we are exploring the reasons why somebody might decide to go for self-publishing or not, debunk some myths surrounding self-publishing vs. traditional publishing, and list the pros and cons of both ways.
+In this article, we explore the reasons why somebody might decide to go for self-publishing or not.
+We debunk some myths surrounding self-publishing vs. traditional publishing and list the pros and cons of both.

 (This is an older article that had been refreshed with new content.)